-I am going to whakapaparant now, and when I’m done, I’ll be done.
+I am going to rant now, and when I’m done, I’ll be done.
 It was too cold and windy for most of the group today.
 So we didn’t get to hike up Mt.
 Ruapehu (also known as “Mt.
 Doom” to Peter Jackson film fans).
 Too cold and windy!
 These kids are from fucking WYOMING.

 I tried today not to be angry with the group–but they were too disappointing.
 They whined about conditions; they sprawled across walkways on the trails (only moving when asked, even if other tourists were unable to pass them); about seven of them sat by a doorway in Whakapapa Village for over a half an hour talking in terrible accents that appeared to offend people of a variety of nationalities coming into and out of the visitors center; they walked off trails and harassed whatever wildlife they hadn’t already scared off.
 The best of them are passive aggressive (“I don’t want to be a bother,” is now my least favorite phrase on the planet) and the worst of them are selfish, spoiled jerks (“Thanks, Dad [for this badass camera/a new Lexus I don’t even drive/this trip]!” is now my second least favorite phrase).
 I’m embarrassed to be a UWyo student much of the time I’m with them.
 And I am jealous of all that’s been handed to them.